 Shock therapy, better known as Electroconvulsive Therapy (ECT), sends electricity into the brain to induce seizures in depressed patients who don’t respond to other treatments.
 In many such cases, ECT does provide relief.
 ECT has been around since 1938, and is a relatively safe and effective intervention for major depression, still in use today.
 This idea of applying electricity to the brain is not new, but it is taking some exciting new turns.

 Brain implants?
-Are you ready to upgrade your biological operating system by connecting technology directly INTO your brain?
+Are you ready to upgrade your biological operating system by connecting technology directly to your brain?
 The idea of neural implantation is also not new.
 Dr. William House surgically inserted the first cochlear implant in 1961.
 Most considered his idea to tap into a deaf person’s auditory nerve radical and invasive.
 Today, thousands of formerly deaf patients around the world now have the ability to hear because of cochlear implants.

 Neural implants also work for treating Parkinson’s.
 For several years, deep-brain stimulation (DBS) has been used to treat this neurological disorder.
 Multiple studies confirm the efficacy of DBS to improve Parkinson’s patients’ symptoms and quality of life.
 DBS has since been tested for chronic pain relief, substance abuse, obesity, depression, obsessive-compulsive disorder, and Tourette’s.

 DBS delivers a small electric current to change the activity of specific brain areas.
 Like a pacemaker for the mind, this electrical stimulation of the brain with implanted electrodes appears to reduce symptoms for several difficult-to-treat disorders.
 A little bit of electrical current apparently goes a long way.